 In case the situation is uncontrollable, it lies as the restaurant’s manager duty to deal with this cleverly and ask the guest to clear the dues and leave the premises.

-At the end of the day, the aim of the business is to give excellent customer satisfaction so that the customer will return again.
+The business aims are to give excellent customer satisfaction so that the customer will return.
 More authority should be given to the restaurant manager for overseeing the details of the restaurant which will allow the owner to only focus on tasks which are extremely important.

 2. Management of Vendors, Inventory, and Equipment